 The “video games are time-wasting junk” argument feels like it’s aimed at Baby Boomers, versus the Gen Xers and Millennials that grew up with video games.
 However, at this point, most of the American population can’t recall a world without video games existing.

 Going by recent figures, the current median age in the United States is 38 years old.
-That is, 50% of the American population was born during or after 1981, the year Pac-Man was taking the country by storm.
+That is, 50% of the American population was born during or after 1981; that’s the year Pac-Man was taking the country by storm.

 Stretching back a few years, 1978 was the first full year that the Atari 2600 was sold (it was first offered for sale in the US in September 1977).
 The same year also saw “Space Invaders,” one of the first hit video games, released to arcades; both of these kicked off the initial video game craze of the late 70s and early 80s.
 Assuming someone in 1978 was five years old (the earliest year one likely has any significant pop cultural memories), that person would be 46 today.